-Actions we can take Timeframe Led by Effectiveness in reducing nitrogen and phosphorus Reducing nutrient input Voluntary change to less nutrient-leaching land use Ongoing Landowners, if supported by market conditions A recent voluntary change has estimated to meet 78 % (671 kg per year) of the nitrogen, and nearly 10 % (37 kg per year) of the phosphorus reduction target.
-Further changes could remove 2,009kg of nitrogen and 110kg of phosphorus per year.
-Looking into pest control options in the catchment Initiated, and will continue if funding is available Department of Conservation, assisted by local iwi and lake community The effectiveness is being investigated.
-If new evidence suggests this action is highly effective it will become a priority area.
+Actions Timeframe Led by Effectiveness in reducing nitrogen and phosphorus Voluntary change to less nutrient- leaching land use Ongoing Landowners, if supported by financial conditions A recent voluntary land use change is estimated to have met 78 % (671 kg out of 860 kg per year) of the nitrogen reduction target, and nearly 10 % (37 kg out of 380 kg per year) of the phosphorus reduction target.
+Provide support for meeting the nitrogen reduction target by converting some pastures to forestry 2013 - 2018 Bay of Plenty Regional Council A one-off support aiming to reduce 189 kg of nitrogen (meeting the target) and 10 kg of phosphorus.
+Consider opportunities and methods to further reduce phosphorus by supporting large scale land use change 2017 - 2023 Bay of Plenty Regional Council An action aiming to reduce 120 kg of phosphorus and further reduce 2,200 kg of nitrogen.
+Looking into pest control options in the catchment Initiated, and will continue if funding is available Department of Conservation, assisted by local iwi and lake community Effectiveness is being investigated.
+If new evidence suggests this is highly effective it will become a priority.
 Voluntary land and farm management practice that reduces the potential for erosion, sediment loss or nutrient loss into waterways (stewardship management approach) Ongoing Landowners, assisted by Bay of Plenty Regional Council (advice and possible subsidy) Relatively effective depending on farm conditions.
-An effluent treatment rule: septic tanks within 200m of lakes are required to meet a nitrogen concentration standard of 15g/m 3 from December 2012 Rule is enforceable from December 2012 Bay of Plenty Regional Council Effect will be minor, due to the small population around the lake.
+An effluent treatment rule: septic tanks within 200m of lakes are required to install an Aerated Wastewater Treatment System with nutrient reduction capabilities or obtain a resource consent Rule is enforceable from 1 December 2013 Bay of Plenty Regional Council Effect will be minor due to the small population around the lake.
 A policy that sets nutrient discharge limits in the Regional Water and Land Plan for all Rotorua Te Arawa Lakes Proposed Regional Policy Statement requirement Bay of Plenty Regional Council Yet to be determined.
 Review regulatory interventions for all Rotorua Te Arawa Lake catchments Ongoing Bay of Plenty Regional Council and Rotorua District Council Yet to be determined.